Wildfires in the United States: Regional burden of wildfires

 This map depicts regional burden to wildfires in the US from 1980 to 2014.
 These are categorized by "fire weather zone" as defined by the National Weather Service.

 Nationally, the burden of wildfires is disproportionally heavily distributed in the southern and western regions.
 The Geographic Area Coordinating Group (GACG) divides the United States and Alaska into 11 geographic areas for the purpose of emergency incident management.
 One particular area of focus is wildland fires.
 A national assessment of wildfire risk in the United States based on GACG identified regions (with the slight modification of combining Southern and Northern California, and the West and East Basin); indicate that California (50.22% risk) and the Southern Area (15.53% risk) are the geographic areas with the highest wildfire risk.
 The western areas of the nation are experiencing an expansion of human development into and beyond what is called the wildland-urban interface (WUI).
 When wildfires inevitably occur in these fire-prone areas, often communities are threatened due to their proximity to fire-prone forest.
 The south is one of the fastest growing regions with 88 million acres classified as WUI.
 The south consistently has the highest number of wildfires per year.
 More than 50,000 communities are estimated to be at high to very high risk of wildfire damage.
 These statistics are greatly attributable to the South's year-round fire season.

 Effects of climate change

 Climate change within the United States has increased heat and decreased moisture, which also increases the amount of dry fuel available, creating increasing fire frequency and risk.
 The increased risk may bring these fires closer or into urban areas.

 Along with the increased risk, studies show there will also be longer fire seasons and recovery time.
 The longer fire seasons are due to the increased heat and length of summer and spring, which are the most common seasons for wildfires.
 These longer seasons also start earlier due to the loss of snowpack during the winter causing less moisture in summer soil making it better fuel for wildfires.

+The warmer, drier climate impedes forest regeneration and contributes to a permanent change in the ecosystem.
+Up to 40% of conifer forests in the Western United States may be lost within 75 years.
+As conifer forests are replaced by shrubland, significantly less carbon dioxide can be absorbed.

+Based on climate-driven weakening of day-night weather constraints, a study published in Science Advances estimated that from 1975 to 2024, annual potential burning hours for wildfires in North America rose 36%.